franklinosei/franklinosei/README.md

 ### Hi there 👋,
-### I am Franklin, I'm from Ghana 🇬🇭, I built stuffs and sometimes, I play CoD.
+### I am Franklin, I'm from Ghana 🇬🇭, I build stuffs and sometimes, I play CoD.

 <!--
 **franklinosei/franklinosei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.